 - Video production and editing

-- Anything involving a lot of research or writing (For instance, good grant writing is in demand.)
+- Anything involving a lot of research or writing (For instance, good grant writing and resume writing is in demand.)

 - Nature-oriented work (ranger, guide, farmer, gardener)

 - Training and workshop facilitation (You’d be surprised that when you’re in charge and you feel passionate about the topic, public speaking is much easier.)

 - Creating a tech startup with an extroverted business partner for a nice balance

 - Doing the parts you loved about previous jobs, but now for your own business